BuildOnViction/tmn/README.md

   --help        Show this message and exit.

 Commands:
-  docs     Display Tomochain documentation link inspect  Show details about your Tomochain masternode remove   Remove your Tomochain masternode start    Start your Tomochain masternode status   Show the status of your Tomochain masternode stop     Stop your Tomochain masternode update   Update your masternode
+  docs     Display TomoChain documentation link inspect  Show details about your TomoChain masternode remove   Remove your TomoChain masternode start    Start your TomoChain masternode status   Show the status of your TomoChain masternode stop     Stop your TomoChain masternode update   Update your masternode
 ```